What is a Parent Product?

 Product information centralization guide: data model, PIM selection, migration, supplier onboarding, localization, and KPIs for manufacturers.

-PIM data model defines how product data is structured, stored, and connected.
+Product Information Management (PIM) data model defines how product data is structured, stored, and connected.
 Learn its components, types, and how to design one that scales.

 Product hierarchy best practices for complex catalogs: structure levels, naming conventions, attribute inheritance, variants, and data governance.